AVSLab/basilisk/docs/source/Support/Coder/migratingBskModuleToBsk2.rst

       required with the new message system.
 Thus, these ``GEN_SIZEOF()`` commands can be removed.
 To create and access messages from Python the ``message2`` package is now used.

-    - Update the message definition include statement from
+    - Update the C message definition include statement from

       .. code:: cpp